 Button-Up Shirts

 It’s easiest for me to put on a button-up dress shirt while sitting in front of a mirror as it is easier to see the buttons and correct buttonholes.
 I tend to fasten all of the buttons except the ones at the top.
-This allows me to pull it over my heart, similar to a polo style shirt, before fastening the remainder of the buttons with a button pull.
+This allows me to pull it over my heart, like a polo-style shirt, before fastening the remainder of the buttons with a button pull.

 Pants and Belts